katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Links to the documentation

-Now, provide the link to the section of the documentation you decribed above and Make sure you link the subpages and anchor the headings directly.
+Now, provide the link to the section of the documentation you decribed above and make sure you link the subpages and anchor the headings directly.

 > __Why we need this__: providing the links to the documentation help us
 > understand which sections of our documentation need to be adjusted, extended,